ScienceStudentSuccessCentre/CodingChallenge2022/README.md

 Welcome to the SSSC's 2022 Coding Challenge!
 We've created several unique challenges that expose you to many areas of software development.
 Over the next couple of hours, you will try to solve as many of the provided challenges as you can.

-The student with the most points at the end of the night wins! 🏆 And don't worry - there will also be a random raffle at the end of the night, so make sure to stay the whole time and try your best!
+The students with the most points at the end of the night wins! 🏆 And don't worry - there will also be a random raffle at the end of the night, so make sure to stay the whole time and try your best!

 ## ✏️ Instructions